 Then, there is the concern of who exactly you are filing a lawsuit against.
 Is it the driver, or the company that the driver works for?
 What if the accident occurred in one state, but the company is in another?
 What if there are multiple defendants?
-An auto accident attorney in Peachtree City, GA with experience in commercial vehicle accidents will be able to answer these questions and pursue your claim accordingly, including knowing when and where to file the lawsuit.
+The car accident attorneys in Peachtree City, GA with Wade Law, have years of experience in commercial vehicle accidents and will be able to answer these questions and pursue your claim accordingly, including knowing when and where to file the lawsuit.

-You should also gather information from everyone involved, from the other drivers to those who administered first aid, to those who simply witnessed the accident.
+You should also gather information from everyone involved in the car accident, from the other drivers to those who administered first aid, to those who simply witnessed the accident.
 You will need their contact information later if you need witnesses to prove your case.
 You should also write down everything that happened during the accident while it is still fresh in your mind.
 Don’t count on remembering it all later without writing it down.
 It could be months before the case is closed.

 You need to seek medical attention right away, even if you believe you are uninjured or that your injuries are mild.
 It is common for injuries to become apparent in the days and weeks following the accident, and you want to get prompt medical attention.

 You need to avoid speaking to the other drivers’ insurance companies.
 They may ask for a recorded or signed statement, and you should refuse.
 Tell them that you do not want to offer a statement before speaking with your attorney.
 You should then speak to an attorney.
-You can receive a free consultation for your case with an auto accident attorney in Peachtree City, GA, and he or she will be able to advise you on the next steps to take.
+You can receive a free consultation for your case with Peachtree City car accident lawyer at Wade Law and he or she will be able to advise you on the next steps to take.

 You should always keep in mind that there is a statute of limitations and that the longer you wait to contact an attorney, the harder it will be to win your case.
-If you keep this advice in mind and contact a Fayetteville accident lawyer as soon as you can, then you should be able to receive the compensation that you deserve for your injuries.
+If you keep this advice in mind and call a Peachtree City car accident lawyer as soon as you can, then you should be able to receive the compensation that you deserve for your injuries.